DUCK: Distance-based Unlearning via Centroid Kinematics: Experimental Results

-During our experiments with DUCK, we set the batch size to 1024 for CIFAR10, CIFAR100, and TinyImageNet in both CR and HR scenarios and 128 for VggFace2 in the CR scenario.
-For all the experiments we adopted Adam optimizer \cite{loshchilov2017decoupled}, with weight decay set to 5e-4.
-We reported in Sec \ref{sec:supp_exp_det} the values used for $\lambda_1$, $\lambda_2$, batch-ratio, and learning rate in each experiment.
-Moreover, we also provide the hyperparameters used in experiments for the other state-of-the-art methods.
-For DUCK and all the considered methods, we use Resnet18 as architecture.
-We compared the performance of the considered methods in terms of accuracies on the forget and retain-set both for training and test data.
-In the context of the CR scenario, we denoted $A_r$ and $A_f$ as the accuracies on the retain and forget-set, respectively, derived from the training set.
-Correspondingly, $A^t_r$ and $A^t_f$ represent the accuracies on the retain and forget-set from the test set.
+During our experiments with DUCK, we set the batch size to 1024 for CIFAR10, CIFAR100, and TinyImageNet in both CR and HR scenarios.
+For all the experiments we adopted Adam optimizer \cite{loshchilov2017decoupled}, with weight decay set to $5\times10^{-4}$.
+We reported in Supp.
+Materials the values used for $\lambda_1$, $\lambda_2$, and the learning rate in each experiment.
+Moreover, we also provide the hyperparameters used in experiments for the other SOTA methods.
+For DUCK and all the considered methods, we use \texttt{Resnet18} as architecture.
+We compared the performance of the considered methods in terms of accuracies on the forget and retain-set both for test data.
+In the context of the CR scenario, we denoted $A^t_r$ and $A^t_f$ as the accuracies on the retain and forget-set, respectively, derived from the test set.
 In the HR scenario, the data from the test set are not split, hence we defined $A_r$, $A_f$, and $A^t$ as the accuracies on the retain, forget, and test set.
-Moreover, we defined a new metric called \textbf{Adaptive Unlearning Score} to better capture the trade-off between the forget-set accuracy and the overall test accuracy of the unlearned model.
+Moreover, we defined a new metric called \textbf{Adaptive Unlearning Score} \textbf{(AUS)} to better capture the trade-off between the forget-set accuracy and the overall test accuracy of the unlearned model.

-\minisection{Adaptive Unlearning Score (AUS)} This metric has been defined to fill the necessity of having a measure that takes into account both the performance on the retain and forget-set of an unlearned model.
-The metric is defined as follows:
+\minisection{Adaptive Unlearning Score.} This metric addresses the need for a measure that takes into account the performance of an unlearned model on both the retain-set and the forget-set.
+The metric is defined in eq. \ref{eq:AUS}: